Adornis.com

-Adornis.com was an online jewelry retailer created during the 90's dot-com boom that later collapsed.
+Adornis.com was an online jewelry retailer created during the 1990s dot-com boom that later collapsed.

 Origin

-Adornis.com, Inc. was an online jewelry retailer launched by Irish entrepreneur Declan Ganley with co-founder Sean Ganley, brother of Declan, in 1999, part of the dot-com boom of the 90's.
+Adornis.com, Inc. was an online jewelry retailer launched by Irish entrepreneur Declan Ganley with co-founder Sean Ganley, brother of Declan, in 1999, part of the dot-com boom of the 1990s.
 The company was funded through Ganley's private equity firm, the Ganley Group, with $30m in equity funding, $30m in debt financing and a personal investment by Ganley of $5.5m.
 The French investments firm Richemont Investments SA, (a division of Compagnie Financiere Richemont AG) paid approx $5m to own 20% and the Irish internet firm Nua Internet Services owned 10%.
 Ganley owned around 40%, with the remainder owned by three American hedge funds.

 Adornis.com was a winner of Forbes magazine's 'Best of the Web' "Classic, contemporary and estate jewelry from less than $100 to more than $10,000.
 Browse or search by designer, product type, type of material and gemstone or price....Excellent product descriptions and multiple close-up views".
-Time magazine described Adornis.com as 'bauble central for luxury items' in Dec 1999.
+Time magazine described Adornis.com as "bauble central for luxury items" in December 1999.